(Scroll down for a related podcast episode.)

 There are important lessons here for leaders and those who want to encourage their fellow workers.
-To the extent that people can connect their work to their intrinsic values and goals, and to do so with some degree of personal autonomy, they are likely to be more engaged and effective.
+To the extent that people can connect their work to their intrinsic drives and values, and do so with some degree of personal autonomy, they are likely to be more engaged and effective.
 This is particularly true if their work and their working environment also meet their need for relatedness and competence.

 Leaders typically need to set the goals and direction of the organization themselves.
 But if they can communicate the importance and human value of these goals, and engage people in planning their implementation, people are more likely to internalize them.

 Individual perceptions are important.
 If we believe the organization wants to control us and does not respect our need for at least some autonomy and freedom, then our sense of engagement will suffer.
 On the other hand, if we believe our organization respects and encourages our autonomy and freedom, then we are more likely to experience a greater sense of engagement and growth.
-We are also more likely to flourish, psychologically and spiritually.
+We are also more likely to flourish, psychologically and spiritually, and this is true of all levels of the workforce.
 The organization itself is also more likely to flourish.

 A Spiritual Aspect